INWTlab/rsync/README.md

 ## Installation:

-The rsync package can be downloaded and installed by running the following command from the R console:
+The rsync R package can be downloaded and installed by running the following command from the R console:

 ```
 devtools::install_github("INWTlab/rsync")
 ```

 Make sure you have the `rsync` command line tool available.

 ## Settings / Classes